-If you have the following pre-existing condition: We will not pay for treatment of the following specified condition/s: Have been diagnosed with diabetes Diabetes Ischaemic heart disease Cataract Diabetic retinopathy Diabetic renal disease Arterial disease Stroke Have had treatment for raised blood pressure (hypertension) in the three years before you joined Raised blood pressure (hypertension) Ischaemic heart disease Stroke Hypertensive renal failure Have been under investigation, had treatment or undergone monitoring as a result of a Prostate Specific Antigen (PSA) test in the three years before you joined • Any disorder of the prostate
+If you have the following pre-existing condition: We will not pay for treatment of the following specified condition/s: Diabetes Diabetes Ischaemic heart disease Cataract Diabetic retinopathy Diabetic renal disease Arterial disease Stroke Have had treatment for raised blood pressure (hypertension) in the three years before you joined Raised blood pressure (hypertension) Ischaemic heart disease Stroke Hypertensive renal failure Have been under investigation, had treatment or undergone monitoring as a result of a Prostate Specific Antigen (PSA) test in the three years before you joined Any disorder of the prostate

-\If you joined on or after 16 November 2005, you may have been able to choose to include cover for eligible treatment of pre-existing hypertension and specified conditions to it.
+When you joined, you may have been able to choose to include cover for eligible treatment of pre-existing hypertension and specified conditions to it.
 If these apply to you they will be shown on your Policy Schedule.